 The story died down after the holidays.
 The tampered toys were either returned or bought and discarded.
 Vamos kept his role in the stunt largely under wraps until years later, when he became a part of The Yes Men, a social disruption performance group, under the alias Mike Bonanno.
 Vamos is now a professor of media arts at Rensselaer Polytechnic Institute in Troy, New York.

 Was the stunt effective?
 Anecdotally, maybe.
 Media outlets like Ohio's Akron Beacon Journal profiled kids and parents who had been affected by the switch, including 7-year-old Zach, the recipient of a Barbie-possessed Duke.
-Asked if he wanted to return the toy, Zach said no: “He’s teaching me not to fight.”
+When Zach was asked if he wanted to return the toy, he said no: “He’s teaching me not to fight.”

 Were kids really influenced by the toys to rethink gender portrayals, or were they yet another example of the B.L.O. manipulating the media by using an undercover operative to articulate their message?
 If Barbie knows, she isn’t talking.

 A version of this story was originally published in 2018 and has been updated for 2023.